I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlrealsuccessor.md

 <p>Callers of <b>RtlRealSuccessor</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the tree is nonpaged.
 Usually, callers are running at IRQL PASSIVE_LEVEL. </p>

-<p>The real successor of a given node is determined as follows:</p>

-<p>If the given node has a right subtree, the leftmost node in the right subtree of the node at <i>Links</i> is the successor.
-Note that <b>RtlSubtreeSuccessor</b> returns the same result for this case. </p>

-<p>Otherwise, the nearest ancestor node, of which the given node is a left-subtree descendant, is the successor. </p>

-<p>Callers of the <b>Rtl</b> splay link routines are responsible for synchronizing access to the splay link tree.
-A fast mutex is the most efficient synchronization mechanism to use for this purpose. </p>

-<p>Callers of <b>RtlRealSuccessor</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the tree is nonpaged.
-Usually, callers are running at IRQL PASSIVE_LEVEL. </p>

 ## -requirements
 <table>
 <tr>